Introduction to Bacon & the Art of Living

 Joun us on Faceboom

 (1) Eben and Chris arrived in Copenhagen on Sunday, 9 October 2011.
 It was the first destination on an extensive European and UK trip to investigate bacon production methods, ingredients, and equipment.
 At the airport, they were welcomed by Andreas Østergaard.
-Andreas spent almost two months with us when we opened our factory in Kraaifontein, helping us to start production.
+Andreas spent almost two months with us when we opened our Kraaifontein factory, helping us start production.

 (2) Steamship Salmo.